Team

 Eike Leonhardt – Co-Founder

-Linda Walter – Co-Founder
+Linda Walter – Co-Founder and Managing Director

 Mario Wiedemann – Co-Founder